NHuebner1983/meridian59.net/README.md

 To test your telnet connection, type:  `telnet 127.0.0.1 9998`  then you should see "Connected and Escape ]"...  type:   `show config` to see that you are connected.

+Trying to disconnect from Telnet?
+Use this key combo in linux:  CTRL+]    then type `quit`.

 To run a blakserv command, try this:   `php blakserv.php save`

 You must edit `app\Blakserv\Commands.php` and put in your Maintenance IP and Port (right now it's set to 127.0.0.1 / 9998).